ProDeveloperTutorial.com

 Minimum Path Sum in CPP

-Here we need to find the minimum sum/cost from the top right corner to bottom left corner.
-We can only move to the right or move bottom.
+Here we need to find the minimum sum/cost from top right corner to bottom left corner.
+We can only move to right or move bottom.

 Consider that we want to find the path for the highlighted image below: